localbusdriver/nextwork-aws-projects/Security/Cloud-Security-with-AWS-IAM.md

 For this step, I created a new User Group and configured it with the following details:
 - Name: **nextwork-dev-group**
 - Attach permission policies: **NextWorkDevEnvironmentPolicy**

+Then, I created a new User:
+- User name: **nextwork-dev-james**
+- Provide user access to Management Console: True

+Providing user access to Management Console gives the user access to AWS services through the Console.

+Next, I added this user to the User group.

+## Testing the User's access
+Here, I tested the user's access by opening the Console sign-in URL in an incognito browser and logging in.

+Upon entering the Console, I noticed that many dashboard panels were showing *Access Denied*!
+I tried stopping both the deployed EC2 instances and I received an error for the production instance and received a "successful" banner for the development instance.

+### IAM Policy Simulator
+Manually testing a policy by shutting down an instance is not an effective way to test our policies.
+For this reason there is an IAM Policy Simulator.
+This lets you test and validate policies without affecting out actual AWS resources.

+Once I opened the IAM Policy Simulator, I selected the group I had created(*nextwork-dev-group*), selected the EC2 service, and selected the **DeleteTags** and **StopInstances** actions.

+When running this, both tests resulted in "**denied**".

+**Why does *StopInstances* say "denied"?** - The dev user could stop the dev instance in their EC2 Console, so why does it say denied?
+The action was denied because the simulation resource is "*", which means all resources.

+I tried running the simulation again, but this time, in the Instance field, I added *development* to indicated that I want to run the simulation for the instances with that tag.

+Now the simulator tells me that access is granted!